benmbutler/powdR/README.md

 #Install devtools if you don't already have it on your machine
 devtools::install_github('benmbutler/powdR')

-#alternatively, an installation that builds the vignette to help explain
+#alternatively, an installation that builds the vignette
-#the current functionality of powdR
 devtools::install_github('benmbutler/powdR', build_vignettes = TRUE)
 ```